Error996/bdvl/README.md

 ###### Based on my other rootkit, [vlany](https://github.com/mempodippy/vlany)
 <i>bedevil is designed to be more robust, faster and efficient than vlany.</i>

-## Aim of bedevil
+## 'Aim' of bedevil
-Ultimately my core aim is to tidy up the project, fix outstanding issues and organise previous chaos into a more manageable system.
-This hopefully makes it heaps easier on (not just) me when it comes to managing the rootkit's different functionalities.
-I've also made an effort to optionally minimalise the amount of dependencies required to install the kit on a machine.
+ * Ultimately, my core aim is to tidy up previously existing aspects of precursor rootkits, fix outstanding issues and create a more manageable & _robust_ system of rootkit functionalities.
+ * This is in an effort to make it easier on (not just) me when it comes to managing the rootkit's different functionalities.
+ * In addtion, considering the point above, I have also made an effort to optionally minimalise the amount of dependencies required to install the kit on a machine.
+ * Ideally; bedevil should provide a special ease-of-use & an additional 'skeleton' infrastructure for those who should wish to make their own personal additions (or removals) to the rootkit.
+ * *i.e.: new function hooks/backdoor methods, backdoor settings & configuration, or even something as simple as certain files to be copied by default*

 </hr>